-Gulf Shores is one of 2018’s best summer travel deals.
-Camp in scenic Meaher State Park with all the amenities plus trails leading through the wetlands of Mobile Bay.
-Stretch out on the sand along miles of beaches or slip your way through 20 acres of waterslides and other watery features at Waterville USA.
+Camp in scenic Meaher State Park for a fun summer vacation with all the amenities plus trails leading through the wetlands of Mobile Bay.
+Stretch out on the sand along miles of beaches or slip your way through 20 acres of waterslides and other water features at Waterville USA.
 Or take to the air at Hummingbird Ziplines to soar above the treetops with bird’s-eye views.

 Halifax, Nova Scotia

 - Cost to fly: $419

 The charming seaside city of Halifax brims with history, colorful buildings and seaside cuisine.
 Visit the historic wharf to shop in buildings once used by privateers during the War of 1812.
 The waterfront is also the scene of public events that include the Scotia Festival of Music in May and June and the East Coast Cider Festival in June.
 Take your taste buds on a tour of local cuisine along one of four seafood trails to experience lobster, oysters, fish and chips and chowder.

 Hot Springs, Arkansas